Mariammomostafa/Spring-Security/springMvc_Security_InMemorySave/README.md

 - Using InMemoryUserDetailsManager to save users & retrieve them
 - Override SecurityFilterChain to :
     - NOT make all requests authenticated & permit for some to accept them without authentication (login)
+    - permit the path of jsp pages to be accessed without authentication
     -	Create custom login page
           -	create loginProcessingUrl which will be handled by spring without need to create handler method in controller to handle               this url
     -	Create custom logout :